 We employ well-trained, friendly employees who build lasting relationships by providing valuable products and services, leading-edge technology and positive 'can-do' attitudes.

-Here's a brief history of how Chairtown, Winchendon and Baldwinville Co-operative Banks.
+Here's a brief history of how Chairtown, Winchendon and Baldwinville Co-operative Banks became Colonial.

 Colonial serves consumers and business customers throughout North Central MA and Southwestern NH.
 Local communities consist of all of Worcester County, the northeastern portion of Franklin County, as well as selected parts of Middlesex County.

 We are guided and overseen by an elected Board of Directors.
-Each is experienced and successful in the business community, and provides the bank with direction and sound advice.
+Each is experienced and successful in the business community and provides the bank with direction and sound advice.
 It is their responsibility to ensure that we fulfill our mission statement.
 They also set Colonial's overall policy objectives.

 Our Bank President, Joe Guercio acts as a liaison between the Board of Directors and the rest of the bank.
 He is responsible for communicating the daily status of the bank to the Board, as well as communicating and implementing our vision and policy objectives.

 - Board Chairman — Edward J. McLaughlin, Jr.

 - Vice Chairman —Dean R. Sweeney

-Member —Carolee Eaton
+- Member —Carolee Eaton